 Nasia firmly believes that the digitalisation of portfolios by agencies and photographers since the start of the new millennium has diminished the true meaning and value of an original hardcopy.
 Without doubt, the power and vitality of the image has strengthened in recent years, playing a crucially important role in telling the story of the 2008 Global Financial Crisis and ensuring the continuous dialogue within society about concepts of freedom in the current Covid-19 pandemic.

 Who can enter?

-The competition is open to any professional photographer / photojournalist, regardless of their nationality, who lives and works in Greece and / or Cyprus.
+The competition is open to any professional photographer / photojournalist, regardless of their nationality, who lives and works out of Greece and/or Cyprus.

 What projects are eligible?